Home

 - DeFi exploits, including bridge, oracle and cross-chain infrastructure risks;

-- regulation, especially the GENIUS Act, CLARITY Act and stablecoin rules;
+- regulation, especially MiCA in Europe, the GENIUS Act, CLARITY Act and stablecoin rules;

 Why Follow DeFi News?

-Tracking DeFi News and decentralized finance news allows investors and enthusiasts to better understand market dynamics, discover new protocols and make informed decisions in a highly volatile environment.
+Tracking DeFi news and decentralized finance news allows investors, builders and crypto enthusiasts to better understand market dynamics, discover new protocols and make more informed decisions in a highly volatile environment.

 In the crypto world, access to accurate and timely information often makes the difference between understanding a market trend early and reacting too late.

 DeFi is also becoming more interconnected.
 A single event can affect several parts of the market.
 A stablecoin supply contraction can weaken liquidity.
 A bridge exploit can impact lending markets.
-A regulatory vote can move exchange tokens.
+A regulatory deadline can move exchange flows.
 A Bitcoin correction can pressure altcoins.
 A major security flaw can destroy confidence in a protocol or blockchain.

-That is why DeFi News should not only focus on hype.
-It should track the actual forces shaping the market: liquidity, fees, security, regulation, infrastructure and adoption.
+That is why DeFi news should not only focus on hype.
+It should track the actual forces shaping the market: liquidity, fees, security, regulation, infrastructure, stablecoin supply, tokenized assets and adoption.

 1. Hyperliquid Remains the Main Perp DEX Story

-One of the most important DeFi News stories in 2026 is Hyperliquid’s rise as a high-performance on-chain trading platform.
-With roughly $245 billion in 30-day perpetual volume and around $9–10 billion in open interest, Hyperliquid shows that decentralized trading is no longer only experimental.
+One of the most important DeFi news stories in 2026 is Hyperliquid’s rise as a high-performance on-chain trading platform.
+With roughly $250 billion in 30-day perpetual volume, more than $6 billion in 24-hour perpetual volume and around $9.3 billion in open interest, Hyperliquid shows that decentralized trading is no longer only experimental.
 The platform is becoming one of the clearest examples of DeFi competing with centralized exchanges on liquidity, speed and user experience.

 2. Aave V4 Marks a New Phase for DeFi Lending